Making Exercise Healthy Medicine

 Answers In A Nutshell

 - You do not need special chairs or expensive ergonomic foot rests or a ball or rocking device, or any of the range of strange positioning devices claiming to relieve pain or to "make you sit in healthful ways."
-You can sit badly on any of them or well on a bucket - with a little info and practice given in this article.
+You can sit badly on any of them, or sit well on a bucket - with a little info and practice given in this article.

 - You do not need to give up working at a computer or desk, or avoid car trips.
 With a little common sense and information, you can sit and move in healthy comfortable ways - yourself.
 This is different from doing sets and reps of exercises, or devices to "hold" you correctly (when they really don't), then going back to injurious daily habits.

 - You do not need to sit in specific rigid angles of the hip or legs or arms; in fact, that often causes more pain.
-Instead, by leaning concepts of healthful movement, you can apply them in all the various situations you will need.
+Instead, by learning concepts of healthful movement, you can apply them in all the various situations you will need.

 - Painful muscles, discs, or joints are not the cause of the problem - they are the RESULT of what you are doing to hurt your body - things you can fix yourself.
 Even when inflammation or immune response are identified, they are results, not causes.
 This article will show you how to understand and fix causes instead of using drugs and surgery or bracing and devices for the results.

-- A large number of common medicines and prescription drugs can cause much body pain.
+- A number of common medicines and prescription drugs can cause much body pain.
 This may be mistaken for pain from sitting.
 Unneeded treatments, surgeries, and pain products are used next to relieve this pain - often causing more pain and reduction in physical ability.
 Easy changes can stop the need for harmful medicines.

 - Not all pain is from the results that show on an x-ray or other test or scan.
 You are not doomed by scan results.